canidlogic/infrared/doc/Render.md

 Each Infrared note event is split into a Note-On event, a Note-Off event, and optionally a sequence of Polyphonic Key Pressure events.
 The Note-Off event might actually be a Note-On event with a velocity of zero.

 The Note-On event occurs at the subquantum offset given in the Infrared event, converted to a moment offset with middle-of-moment moment part.
 The MIDI channel and MIDI key number match the fields within the Infrared event.
-The velocity is determined by a time query to the graph object at the subquantum offset of the Infrared event, which must be in range 1 to 127 inclusive.
+The velocity is determined by a query to the graph object at the subquantum offset of the Infrared event, and this velocity must be in range 1 to 127 inclusive.

 The Note-Off event occurs at the subquantum offset plus the subquantum duration, converted to a moment offset with start-of-moment moment part.
 The MIDI channel and MIDI key number match the fields within the Infrared event.
 The velocity is determined by the release velocity of the Infrared event.
 If the release velocity has the special value, a Note-On event with a velocity of zero is used instead of a Note-Off event.

 If the aftertouch enable flag is set for the Infrared event, then the tracking algorithm described in the graph documentation is used to generate Polyphonic Key Pressure (Aftertouch) events.
-Each of these events uses a middle-of-moment moment part, and the MIDI channel and key number defined by the Infrared event.
+The tracking algorithm has its time range limited to the subquantum after the note-on event up to and including the subquantum before the note-off event, with the middle-of-moment moment part used in both cases.
 The graph values must be in range 1 to 127 inclusive.

 Each MIDI message is then added to the moment buffer described in the MIDI output module documentation.